-On 10 June 2021 the Scheme obtained an update letter as at 31 March 2021 from its actuary which showed vested benefits of \$65.2 million.
-This compared to the net assets of \$48.6 million resulting in a Scheme deficit of \$16.6 million.
+On 14 June 2022, the Scheme obtained an interim update letter as at 31 March 2022 from its actuary which showed vested benefits of \$41.5 million.
+This compared to the net assets of \$31.0 million resulting in a Scheme an actuarial deficit of \$10.5 million.

-The update letter uses the triennial valuation as a base and certain assumptions were updated with available latest information.
+The interim update letter uses the triennial valuation as a base and certain assumptions were updated with available latest information.

-The update letter is inherently subjective and is affected by use of assumptions such as:
+The triennial valuation and interim update letter is inherently subjective and is affected by use of assumptions such as:

 - The rate of future salary increases;

-- The age at which contributors are assumed to retire;
+- The aged at which contributors are assumed to retire;

-- Future investment returns; and
+- Future investment returns;

-- The discount rate.
+- The discount rate; and

+- Post-retirement mortality of the members.